DCDmllm/HealthGPT/README.md

 ## 🌟 Overview
 Welcome to **HealthGPT!** 🚀
 **HealthGPT** is an advanced medical Large Vision-Language Model with a unified framework that integrates both medical visual comprehension and generation capabilities.
-In this project, a **heterogeneous low rank adaptation (H-LoRA)** and a **three-stage learning strategy** are proposed, enabling the pre-trained large language model to efficiently follow both visual comprehension and generation instructions.
+In this project, a **heterogeneous low rank adaptation (H-LoRA)** and a **three-stage learning strategy** are proposed, enabling the pre-trained large language model to efficiently follow both visual comprehension and generation instructions

 # 🔥 News
 - **[2025.02.17]** We have released the pre-trained weight on HuggingFace and inference script.